an9k0r/kill5witch/_posts/2021-12-12-WIN_Series_Install_Splunk.md

 ```
 (Installing on Debian-based Linux system should not be much different)

-So let's grab Splunk now
+So let's grab the Splunk now...

 ### Downloading Splunk from splunk.com